This is the plot that results when a Love Triangle

 - Of course, Romeo himself was pining for Rosaline before he became enamoured of Juliet.

 - Hedda Gabler, by Henrik Ibsen, has an inverse version in the backstory: Eilert Lovborg was a Dogged Nice Guy to Hedda before he fell in love with Thea Elvstedt.
 Hedda supplies a tweaked example: she got married to George Tesman, who is incredibly stupid (in an intellectual sort of way), and thus, for her, the wrong guy.
-She gets some severe UST with both Eilert (the right guy) and Judge Brack (the even wronger guy).
+She gets some severe Unresolved Sexual Tension with both Eilert (the right guy) and Judge Brack (the even wronger guy).
 In the end, Eilert accidentally shoots himself and Hedda becomes a hero.

 - Happens after a fashion in Brief Encounter by NoŽl Coward (and the 1945 film adaptation).
 Laura and Alec's many happy hours spent together make it clear that each is the other's true soulmate.
 However, both are already married, Laura to the kind yet bland Fred, and after they are nearly caught on the brink of consummating the affair, they decide they must part ways.
 At the end of the play, Alec takes a job in South Africa and Laura returns to Fred (who seems to know what has been going on but accepts it).

 - Same Time Next Year is essentially built on a twisted dual version of this.